nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 	import tones # We want to hear beeps.

 	class GlobalPlugin(globalPluginHandler.GlobalPlugin):

 		def script_doBeep(self, gesture):
 			tones.beep(440, 1000)  # Beep a standard middle A for 1 second.

 		__gestures={
-			"kb:NVDA+A":"doBeep"
+			"kb:NVDA+A": "doBeep"
 		}

 In Python, you make comments by putting hash sign (#) at the start of the comment line.